 Part of a set.
 See all set records

 Lid: 29.9 x 38.1 cm (11 3/4 x 15 in.); Lappets: 29.9 x 38.1 cm (11 3/4 x 15 in.)

 Norman O. Stone and Ella A. Stone Memorial Fund 1995.72.b

 At the time of the Spanish conquest in the 16th century, Costa Rican mythology linked iguanas to the sky and to rulers.
 The earlier makers of this vessel left no written records, but they may have had similar beliefs.
-The lizard poses as though basking in the sun, a celestial body, and displays aggressive behaviors that could be likened to a ruler's: the teeth menace and the semi-circular dewlap beneath the chin fans fully.
-Also, fine ceramics like this one were buried in the graves of the high-status dead, some of them certainly leaders of the several groups that competed in the area.
-The vessel's function during life is unknown.
+The lizard poses as though basking in the sun, a celestial body, and assumes an aggressive stance that could be likened to a ruler's: the teeth and chin under the dewlap are displayed, Also, fine ceramics like this were buried in the graves of the high-status dead, some of them certainly leaders of the several groups that competed in the area.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Is something not working on this page?
 Please email email@example.com.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email firstname.lastname@example.org.